Reed Diffusers 101

 Floral Blends — The quietly cheerful companions

-Rosewood Lavender: Soft, summery and cheerfully reassuring.
+Rosewood Lavender: Soft, summery, and reassuring.
 The relaxing scent of a garden in bloom and nowhere to be.

 Geranium Vetiver: Earthy, fragrant, and a little bit mysterious.
-Like good advice from an old friend; grounding but never dull.
+Like good advice from a wise friend.

 Something fresh, green and slightly unexpected